 Ukrainian classical pianist Valentina Lisitsa plays August Wilhelmj’s arrangement of the second movement, Aria, from Johann Sebastian Bach’s orchestral suite No. 3 in D Major, BWV 1068, commonly known as “Air on the G String”, with the arrangement of Alexander Siloti.
 Lisitsa dedicated this recording to the innocent victims of the terror attacks.

-Lisitsa also reminding a beautiful story: In 1977 when the Voyager spacecraft was about to be launched, prominent scientists were asked to what would be the most appropriate to send into outer space as a manifesto of human civilization.
+Lisitsa also reminds us of a beautiful story: In 1977 when the Voyager spacecraft was about to be launched, prominent scientists were asked what would be the most appropriate to send into outer space as a manifesto of human civilization.
 The eminent biologist Dr. Lewis Thomas answered, “I would send the complete works of Johann Sebastian Bach.”
 After a pause, he added, “But that would be boasting”.

-In the generation prior to 1917, Siloti was one of Russia’s most important artists, with music by Arensky, Liszt, Rachmaninoff, Stravinsky and Tchaikovsky dedicated to him.
+In the generation prior to 1917, Siloti was one of Russia’s most important artists, with music by Arensky, Liszt, Rachmaninoff, Stravinsky, and Tchaikovsky dedicated to him.
 In 1918, Siloti was appointed Intendant of the Mariinsky Theatre, but late the following year fled what had become Soviet Russia for England, finally settling in New York City in December 1921.
-From 1925-1942 he taught at the Juilliard Graduate School, performing occasionally in recital, and in November 1930 gave a legendary all-Liszt concert with Arturo Toscanini.
+From 1925 to 1942 he taught at the Juilliard Graduate School, performing occasionally in recitals, and in November 1930 gave a legendary all-Liszt concert with Arturo Toscanini.
 His many students included Marc Blitzstein, Gladys Ewart, and Eugene Istomin.